-review of the relevant literature, GCP, GMP or GLP and/or regulatory requirements.
+SOPs within a clinical trial, and under GCP, ensure the highest quality standards will be met in all aspects of trial conduct.
+SOPs should be drafted only after a review of the relevant literature, GCP, GMP or GLP and/or regulatory requirements.
 Various collaborators across the clinical trial should mutually discuss and review each other's SOPs, to learn from one another, and to prevent duplication of procedures.

-Once a SOP is finalized, it should be made available (either in hardcopy or electronically) to a wide distribution list of those associated with the procedures it describes, including supervisors.
-As part of the certification of competence to carry out a procedure, staff should know the current version and the location of the written SOPs and are expected to have read, and be familiar with, the SOPs and have agreed to follow them.
+Once an SOP is finalized, it should be made available (either in hardcopy or electronically) to a wide distribution list of those associated with the procedures it describes, including supervisors.
+As part of the certification of competence to carry out a procedure, staff should know the current version and the location of the written SOPs and are expected to have read, and become familiar with the SOPs and have agreed to follow them.
 There should be a regularly scheduled review of all SOPs to ensure that they continue to reflect the practices within the trial.

 - Source documents and case reports forms

-- Equipment calibration
+- □ Equipment calibration

-- Clinical trial auditing
+- □ Clinical trial auditing

-Essential Documents for Clinical Research
+Essential Documents for Clinical Trials